Del Greco, Italy. The Coral's

 material is becoming an arduous task.
 Like with sapphires, it is

-estimated that less than 2% of all coral present in
+estimated that less than 5% or so of all the coral present in

 The rarest and most prized of all